Spana Prosecution: Investigation

 Some of the clients named for having bought and used poison were not arrested.
 Many of them, particularly those belonging to the upper classes, were left out of the formal investigation in consideration of their social status.
 In the case when they were interrogated, the interrogation did not take place at the Tor di Nona but in their private residence after they had been granted Papal immunity in exchange for a confession, which ensured that they would be given no formal sentence.
 One such incident was the case of the noblewoman Anna Maria Conti, who was interrogated in her own home; she confessed herself guilty after having been granted Papal immunity, and was thus not punished.

 The Papal authorities viewed the women who manufactured and sold poison as more guilty than the women who bought and actually used the lethal poison.
 In the end, only seven women were executed.
 On 5 July 1659, the central figure Gironima Spana and her four associates Giovanna De Grandis, Maria Spinola, Graziosa Farina and Laura Crispoldi were all executed by hanging on Campo de' Fiori.
 These five executions were followed by the hanging of Cecili Verzellina 6 March 1660; on the same day, Teresa Verzellina, Benedetta Merlini and Cecilia Gentili were flogged through the streets and banished.
 Many others were sentenced to house arrest or banishment, while a large part of those accused had been given Papal immunity in exchange for their confession.

 The Spana Prosecution ended with the find of a bottle with a liquid in the garden of Spana on 17 March 1660.
-The liquid was given to a dog at Tor di Nona, who died in 22 March.
+The liquid was given to a dog at Tor di Nona, who died on 22 March.
 With this, the investigation was finally closed.
 The Pope gave the order that the documents regarding the trial should be sealed at the Castel Sant'Angelo, since he wished to avoid spreading knowledge about the poison and the bad example of the women.
 The archives were not discovered again until the 1880s in the Archivo di Stato.